wandyezj/wandyezj.github.io/art/haikus.md

 I made a haiku, about program managers, hope you find it fun

-Avoid Anarchy, rules are a necessity, order the chaos please follow the law obey the lawyers understand the law
+Avoid Anarchy, rules are a necessity, order the chaos Avoid Anarchy; rules are a necessity to prevent chaos

+please follow the law
+obey the lawyers
+understand the law